UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

     for element in sequence:
         do_something(element)

+which is what we mean when we say a sequence is an "iterable".

 Again, we'll touch more on this in a short while, but first a few more words about Lists and Tuples.

 Miscellaneous List Methods
 --------------------------

 These methods change a list in place and are not available on immutable sequence types.

 ``.reverse()``